 The Harry Herbert was built by Robert Jones of Rhyl in North Wales originally as a brigantine, first registered in Liverpool in 1860.
 Owners between 1860 and 1885 included Charles Jones, James Jones, David Davies and Alan Green of Liverpool.
 Sometime between 1874 and 1883 the Harry Herbert was converted to schooner rig.
 In 1890 she was bought by Dennis Murray of Courtmacsherry Co.
 Cork who used her in the coasting trade, but that year she collided with the steam trawler Dolphin at Milford Haven while carrying coal and was severely damaged.
 In 1909 the ship was in trouble again after a Royal Navy gunboat collided with her when anchored off the Nore in Kent.
 The Harry Herbert had the upper part of her stem and windlass damaged, headgear carried away, she lost her port anchor and 45 fathoms of chain and had to be brought into harbour by the tug Rescue.

-Newspapers from 1926 report that the Harry Herbert was wrecked in Carmarthen Bay on 3rd March after the captain and four crew were forced to abandon the vessel.
+Newspapers from 1926 report that the Harry Herbert was wrecked in Carmarthen Bay on 3rd March after Captain A.J.
+Kelly and four crew were forced to abandon the vessel.
 The Harry Herbert left Kinsale for Liverpool with a cargo of timber the day before, but when 20 miles north of the Tuscar Rock a gale sprung up and a huge wave struck the vessel carrying away the foresail, compass and steering gear, and swamping the cabin.
 The ship was carried into Carmarthen Bay by the flood tide where she struck a bank and sprang a leak.
 The crew launched a boat, abandoned the vessel and rowed the eight miles to Llanelly.
 Twice the heavy seas nearly swamped the open boat which was eventually driven onto a slag bank near Llanelly lighthouse, the crew were thrown into the water but were able to wade ashore.
 However, records show that in 1926 the vessel was owned by Jeremiah Santry of Cork, which suggests that the abandoned ship was salvaged and the Harry Herbert was put back into service under a new owner.

 Harry Herbert was sold to the Forward Lighterage Co. in London in 1929.
 Shipping and towing company R. & J.H.
 Rea Ltd. of Liverpool owned Harry Herbert from 1937 to 1940 then with the Excelsior she moved to Plymouth in 1947 under the ownership of Bellamy & Co.
 (Plymouth) Ltd., shipbrokers based at Millbay Pier who are still in business today.